Amagash/Happy_Hacktoberfest/README.md

 Congratulations! :tada: You’ve just submitted your first PR!

 Now that you know the basics, you can search for other projects to contribute to.
+You can start looking for other projects to contribute here => https://github.com/topics/hacktoberfest

 **Happy Hacktoberfest and Happy contributing!**